-- learned, are completed. - Programmatic products are ready for review at the maturity levels stated in the governing program/project management NPR. - 5.
-The mission operations and ground data system experience, including tracking and data acquisition support and spacecraft telemetry data analysis is available. - 6.
-The mission operations organization, including status of staffing, facilities, tools, and mission software (e.g., spacecraft analysis and sequencing), is available. - In-flight anomalies and the responsive actions taken, including any autonomous fault protection actions taken by the spacecraft or any unexplained spacecraft telemetry, including alarms, are documented. - The need for significant changes to procedures, interface agreements, software, and staffing has been documented. - Documentation is updated, including any updates originating from the early operations experience. - 10.
-Plans for post-launch development have been addressed.
+Post-Launch Assessment Review Entrance Criteria Success Criteria 1.
+The launch and early operations 1.
+The observed spacecraft and science payload performance agrees with performance, including (when appropriate) the early propulsive maneuver results, are prediction, or if not, is adequately available. understood so that future behavior can be 2.
+The observed spacecraft and science predicted with confidence. instrument performance, including 2.
+All anomalies have been adequately instrument calibration plans and status, are documented and their impact on operations assessed.
+Further, anomalies impacting available.
+3. The launch vehicle performance spacecraft health and safety or critical flight assessment and mission implications, operations have been properly including launch sequence assessment and dispositioned. launch operations experience with lessons 3.
+The mission operations capabilities. learned, are completed. including staffing and plans, are adequate 4.
+Programmatic products are ready for to accommodate the actual flight review at the maturity levels stated in the performance. governing program/project management 4.
+The program/project has demonstrated NPR. compliance with applicable NASA and 5.
+The mission operations and ground data implementing Center requirements. standards, processes, and procedures. system experience, including tracking and data acquisition support and spacecraft 5.
+Open items, if any, on operations identified telemetry data analysis is available. as part of the ORR have been satisfactorily 6.
+The mission operations organization, dispositioned. including status of staffing, facilities, tools, 6. \Concurrence by the responsible Center and mission software (e.g., spacecraft spectrum manager that the system is analysis and sequencing), is available. compliant with spectrum policy and 7.
+In-flight anomalies and the responsive regulation. actions taken, including any autonomous fault protection actions taken by the spacecraft or any unexplained spacecraft telemetry, including alarms, are documented.
+8. The need for significant changes to procedures, interface agreements, software, and staffing has been documented.
+9. Documentation is updated, including any updates originating from the early operations experience.
+10. Plans for post-launch development have been addressed.